WangLab-ComputationalBiology/btc-scrna-training/material/docs/cell-communcation.md

 !!! note "Question"

     What happens when switching the interaction type to Cell-Cell Contact?
+A: `Run_Communication`

 ## Reference